tacoinfra/kiln/docs/distros/virtualmachine.md

 # Virtual Machine

-Obsidian Systems provides Kiln virtual machine releases as a .ova file, which can be found at https://gitlab.com/obsidian.systems/tezos-bake-monitor/releases beginning with v0.5.2.
+Obsidian Systems provides Kiln virtual machine releases as a `.ova` file, which can be found at https://gitlab.com/obsidian.systems/tezos-bake-monitor/releases beginning with `v0.5.2`.
-This VM has been tested on VirtualBox only, on the host OS Windows, Mac and Ubuntu.
+The VM has been tested on VirtualBox only, on the host OS: Windows, Mac and Ubuntu.
 But this might work with other VM software like VMWare, and other hosts.

 ## Installation